 field.
 This pitch is designed to provide researchers, particularly WCN members and peripheral investigators, with a chance to showcase innovative ideas for clinical cardiovascular research.
 Submissions will be evaluated by a diverse panel based on criteria such as potential impact, feasibility, and alignment with the overarching mission of the DCVA.
 Collaboration between DCVA partners is highly encouraged, as teamwork is key to achieving lasting results.

 The submission deadline has passed, and we are excited about the number and diversity of applications we received.
-The topics represent a wide range of innovative ideas and approaches, reflecting the creativity and ambition of the research community.
+A new date for the pitch is not yet planned.

 The aim of the LoDoCo2 (Low Dose Colchicine for secondary prevention of cardiovascular disease) trial was to investigate the effect of low dose colchicine (0,5 mg once daily) on the risk of myocardial infarction (fatal or non-fatal), stroke, or the need for coronary bypass or stent placement.
 While the precise mechanism through which colchicine mitigates major cardiovascular events remains incompletely understood, it is hypothesized that its anti-inflammatory effects contribute to risk reduction among patients with established atherosclerotic disease.